Using the Proctor/Results Login

 SPEAKING: No audio, buzzing, static/noises or low audio volume that prevents an accurate score.
 These are clear cases of technology hindering the ability to complete the task.

-WRITING: Test taker indicates that no keyboard was set up for character-based languages or had other typing/input issues.
+WRITING: The test taker indicates that no keyboard was set up for character-based languages or had other typing/input issues.

 Other

-SPEAKING: Test taker is speaking, however, there are loud background noises like disruptive test takers near the test taker, fire alarms, teachers giving instructions/directions in the background or test taker is whispering preventing the raters from being able to adequately hear the complete response.
+SPEAKING: The test taker is speaking, however, there are loud background noises like disruptive test takers near the test taker, fire alarms, teachers giving instructions/directions in the background, or the test taker is whispering, preventing the raters from being able to adequately hear the complete response.

-SPEAKING/WRITING: Test taker describes the picture or reads/translates the prompt or responds using dialect.
+SPEAKING/WRITING: The test taker describes the picture or reads/translates the prompt or responds using dialect.

 Test Agreement Violation